 When matching contributions are available, it’s in your best interest to structure your contributions to maximize your employer match.
 To help make this happen, do the following:

 - Contribute at or above this amount.
-Adjust your contribution rate to ensure that you're earning the maximum match available.
+Adjust your contribution rate to help ensure that you're earning the maximum match available.

-How to Increase Your 401(K) Contributions
+How to Increase Your 401(k) Plan Account Contributions

 An easy way to systematically increase your contributions is to act when you get a pay raise or change jobs.
 The way this works is as follows: